the-original-body/claude-mpm/src/claude_mpm/services/mcp_gateway/README.md

 ## Overview

 The MCP Gateway is a standards-compliant implementation of the Model Context Protocol (MCP) for Claude MPM.
-It provides a simple, stdio-based server that enables seamless integration with Claude Desktop and other MCP clients.
+It provides a simple, stdio-based server that enables seamless integration with Claude Code.

+**NOTE: MCP is ONLY for Claude Code - NOT for Claude Desktop.**
+Claude Desktop uses a different system for agent deployment via the `.claude/agents/` directory.

 ## Architecture

 The MCP Gateway uses the official Anthropic MCP Python SDK with:

 - **Standards compliance** with the official MCP specification
-- **Stdio-based communication** for Claude Desktop integration
+- **Stdio-based communication** for Claude Code integration
 - **Simple JSON-RPC protocol** over stdin/stdout
 - **Tool registry system** for extensible functionality
 - **Comprehensive error handling** and logging